 Javier Quintero, Milagros Almonte, and their two children, 17-year-old Alexis and 13-year-old Miyalez, live in a single family home in Miami, Florida.

 The primary motivation for the changes was to reduce their monthly energy bill.
-The Almonte family also has a genuine concern about global warming and energy consumption, and wanted to minimize their impact on the environment.
+The Almonte family also has a genuine concern about climate change and energy consumption, and wanted to minimize their impact on the environment.

 The Almonte family renovated their entire kitchen, updating the outdated kitchen appliances to ENERGY STAR qualified models and adding ENERGY STAR qualified lighting.